IBM/Ansible-Automation-Platform-L3/docs/Part 1/01 Getting Started.md

 ![type:video](./_videos/IBM Power Systems Virtual Server Level 3 - Introduction.mp4)
-!!! tip "Ways to Watch"
+!!! tip "Ways to watch"
     In addition to the embedded video, IBMers and Business Partners can also <a href="https://ibm.seismic.com/Link/Content/DCGdHJ7DMdqHD8cV7Wp8f4Rg9Bgd" target="_blank">download the recording from Seismic</a>.

 You will require access to the **IBM Technology Zone (ITZ)** in order to reserve your environment and complete the hands-on training.
 If you do not yet have access or an account with the ITZ, you may register for one by visiting the following page: <a href="https://techzone.ibm.com" target="_blank">https://techzone.ibm.com</a>